-Of course, I felt compelled to soak the dried fruit in a generous dousing of Wray & Nephew White Rum – Oh, aren't I a trifle naughty!
-However, please substitute with orange juice if baking for the 'teetotal' society, or if the taste of rum is just not your 'cup of tea'!
+You see, Miss Windsor is a huge fan of baking with rum, so of course, one felt compelled to soak the dried fruit in a generous dousing of Wray & Nephew White Rum.
+However, please substitute with orange juice if you're recreating this cake for the "teetotal" society, or if the taste of rum just isn't your cup of tea!

-Darlings, following Mrs Beeton’s most welcome counsel, she suggests, “Suitable for a tennis afternoon tea” – Miss Windsor certainly agrees!
-Therefore, this perfect sweet treat must be consumed during those warm and blooming months of ‘summertide’; and goes down rather well with a generous tipple of Pimms' No.1 Cup, or a dainty cuppa of Rosie Lee - How spiffing!
+Darlings, following Mrs Beeton’s most welcome counsel, our culinary marvel suggests, “Suitable for a tennis afternoon tea” – you don't say, Mrs Beeton!
+Therefore, this perfect sweet treat must be consumed during those warm and blooming months of "summertide"; and goes down rather well with a cheeky tipple of Pimms' No.1 Cup, or a dainty cuppa of Rosie Lee - How spiffing!

-So, darlings, now ‘the ball is in your court’, so to speak! please dash off to your kitchen and have a jolly good go at re-creating this palate tickling baked goodie - Toot sweet!
+So, darlings, now "the ball is in your court", so to speak! please dash off to your kitchen and have a jolly good go at recreating this age-old, palate tickling baked goodie - Toot sweet!